NA7KR/ajhstn.github.io/_posts/2016-05-23-securitygroup-auditing.md

 comments: true
 ---

-In this script we will query all of our domain controllers for security events in the security log.
+In this script we will query all of our domain controllers for security events in the security log, relating to changes made to Active Directory security groups.
+For example group memberships added, removed etc.  Then we will produce a mobile friendly HTML formatted email and send.

 ## Prerequisites
 * You need permissions to do PowerShell remoting, and query your domain controller event logs.